 2. Check the teeth whitener ingredients.
 Before you put it in your mouth, make sure the product you're considering contains safe home teeth whitening ingredients.
 Look for an active ingredient like hydrogen peroxide that has been proven safe and effective at breaking down stains without harmful side effects.
 Be wary of ingredients like carbamide peroxide and other so-called "active" ingredients that may not work and may even cause adverse reactions.

 3. Think about sensitivity.
 The most common complaint about teeth whitening products is tooth sensitivity.
 The best products for teeth whitening at home take care to minimize sensitivity with desensitizing agents like potassium nitrate and thick gel formulations that don't run onto your gums, where sensitivity begins.
 GLO Brilliant and GLO Lit accelerate the process with a patented combination of gentle warming heat and blue light teeth whitening, so you can see results with applications that last only 8 minutes, which means lowered risks of sensitivity.

 4. Look for dentist recommendations.
 A product that was invented by a practicing dentist and is used in dental practices across the country has the weight of professional expertise and experience behind it.
 You may have seen GLO Science products advertised in your own dentist's office.
 Ask them whether they think these teeth whitener kits are safe.

 5. Consider how it fits into your lifestyle.
+Some teeth whitening devices are more convenient and faster-acting than others.
 If you don't have hours to devote to at-home teeth whitening, look for a product that: